joshuamkite/tarot-card-shuffle-draw-web/README.md

 # Tarot Card Shuffle Draw

 Tarot Card Shuffle Draw is a web application that simulates a tarot card reading.
 Users can choose different decks, specify the number of cards to draw, and include reversed cards in the draw.
+Public domain illustrations of the cards are presented with the results.

 - [Tarot Card Shuffle Draw](#tarot-card-shuffle-draw)
   - [Features](#features)